Accessibility supported technologies

-The audience for most New Zealand Government websites is the general public.
+The audience for most New Zealand government websites is the general public.
 With some websites, the audience might be a more specific subset of the general public, such as registered members of a special working group.

 Unless the site owner has control of the browsers and assistive technologies being used by the people accessing the site, they need to assume that people will be using the site with all sorts of browsers, assistive technologies and operating systems.
-This means that the website will need be developed using technologies in ways that are accessibility supported by a broad range of user agents.
+This means that the website will need to be developed using technologies in ways that are accessibility supported by a broad range of user agents.

 Where the site owner does have control of the environment in which people will be using the website, such as a department’s intranet, the specific browsers and assistive technologies available to users can be constrained.
 In this case, it can be easier to use web technologies in ways that target the accessibility support of those known browsers and assistive technologies.

-What is or isn’t accessibility supported?
+What is or is not accessibility supported?